 The military has also begun to act in the manner of a feudal landlord.
 When landless peasants in central Punjab complained in 2001 that the army had changed the status of the land on which they depended for their subsistence (forcing them to pay rent in cash, rather than working the land on a sharecropping basis) the army cracked down, beating many and leaving eight dead.
 At one point, Dr Siddiqa quotes a naval officer who questions why landless peasants should have any rights in relation to the land they till.
 ‘They do not deserve land just because they are poor,’ he says.

-imagine anyone managing to circumscribe the economic power of Pakistan’s army.
+It’s hard to imagine anyone managing to circumscribe the economic power of Pakistan’s army.
 The military’s financial security reinforces its desire to retain control of the state.
 If full democracy were permitted in Pakistan, it would constitute a threat to the army’s throttling power.
 And since political power in turn creates greater economic opportunities, it’s in the interest of the military fraternity to perpetuate it.
 More political power leads to greater profit, and vice versa.
 The one factor that could still harm the army is its arrogant, dismissive attitude to its own people.
 Its flagrant profiteering engenders huge resentment in rural and smaller provinces, where the army is increasingly seen as an invading force rather than a protector.
 Ultimately, there is only so much abuse that an impoverished and subjugated populace can take before it rises up in protest.